JuliaGPU/KernelAbstractions.jl/docs/src/index.md

 [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl).
 KA provides
 interface kernel generation modules to those packages in [`/lib`](https://github.com/JuliaGPU/KernelAbstractions.jl/tree/master/lib).
-After loading the kernel packages, KA will provide a `KA.Device` for that backend to be used in the kernel generation stage.
+After loading the kernel packages, KA will provide a `KA.Backend` for that backend to be used in the kernel generation stage.
 ### CUDA
 ```julia